This tutorial covers the following topics:

 Transfer WordPress from wordpress.com

 To transfer your blog from WordPress.com to a stand-alone WordPress installation on your hosting account can be done with just a few clicks.
 To move your site, first login to your WordPress blog at wordpress.com and go to the Tools menu.
-There you will see two sections - Guided Transfer and Export.
 Click the Start Export button under the Export section.

 Then choose All content and click the Download Export File and you will be prompted to download an .xml file, which contains all the data from your WordPress.com blog.